rajeevgit8055hub/LoveForever-A-Heartfelt-Digital-Promise/README.md

 ## <span id="project-overview">📌 Project Overview</span>

-This heartfelt creation softly weaves endless love into pure lines of HTML, gentle layers of CSS, and delicate touches of JavaScript.Each tiny animation — from twinkling stars to floating hearts — whispers feelings that words alone could never hold.
+This heartfelt creation softly weaves endless love into pure lines of HTML, gentle layers of CSS, and delicate touches of JavaScript.
+Each tiny animation — from twinkling stars to floating hearts — whispers feelings that words alone could never hold.
 Together, they create a living promise that true love — the love of *Ritu and Awdhesh* — shines, drifts, rises, and stays forever.

 This isn’t just code — it’s a gentle love story written under a dreamy night sky with twinkling stars, floating hearts, a glowing moon, and a falling star — a soft reminder that true love is endless, just like the sky that always holds them close.